kashifmahi/kashifmahi/README.md

 Hi 👋🏽, I'm Senior Web & Blockchain Developer!!

-Muhammad kashif is highly professional in software development with 4 years of experience, solid leadership and relationships building skills.
+i am highly professional in software development with 4 years of experience, solid leadership and relationships building skills.
 Experienced in developing blockchain products like Smart contracts, non-custodial wallets ,token integration, Having Deep knowledge of NFTs and DeFi with different standards